Staatsrat/Social_Framework/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Known Issues / Limitations

+- Collected visitor data is not always displayed immediately in the terminal; it is saved as JSON files in `visitor_data/` and logged in `social_framework_log.txt`, but live preview is limited.
+- No built‑in URL shortener is included; the raw tunnel URL is provided directly.
+- Custom plugin support is not yet available; extending functionality requires modifying the source code.
+- The Cloudflare‑style banners require a `cIoudflare_logo.png` file placed manually in the same directory (not included in this repository).
+- The adaptive slide‑in popup may not perfectly match every website’s design due to variations in CSS and DOM structure.
+- localtunnel requires Node.js and the `lt` package installed globally; otherwise you must use Cloudflare Tunnel or run locally.
+- Free Cloudflare Quick Tunnels have no uptime guarantee and may be slow or temporarily unreachable.

+## Credits

+This tool was developed with significant assistance from **DeepSeek**, an AI language model, which helped with code generation and troubleshooting.

 ## Author

 Staatsrat